 You can remove or comment out entries in a pin.conf file.
 In that case, the default value is used.
 If an entry is not in the file, you can add it.

-For more information about pin.conf files, see BRM System Administrator's Guide.
+For more information about pin.conf files, see "pin.conf Reference" in BRM System Administrator's Guide.

 About Editing an Infranet.properties File